 The black lines are created by different species of fungi erecting barriers around their territory!
 There are primary colonizers who come first and establish territories and then have to defend them against secondary colonizers who are only able to colonize the wood because the primary colonizers have changed the ph of the wood & its structure.
 If left unchecked eventually the whole tree is consumed by the fungi, part of nature’s way of dealing with dead trees.

 I only had a small piece of this wood and the lid had to be made by glueing three very thin pieces together.
-The rectangular reinforcing bars should have been on the underside of the lid but the figuring was too attractive to conceal.
+The rectangular reinforcing bars shown loose on the top of the box will be glued to the underside of the lid.

 There are many different types of figuring and many different woods that can become figured.